-He served as Secretary of the Revolutionary War Board in Philadelphia from 1779 to 1781.
-After, he returned to Maryland and married Rebecca Lowndes, daughter of a Bladensburg, Maryland, founder and niece of Thomas Bladen, Governor of Maryland.
-In 1783 Stoddert became a partner in the prosperous Georgetown shipping firm of Forrest, Stoddert and Murdock with branches in France and England.
+Halcyon House was built in 1787 by Benjamin Stoddert, the first Secretary of the Navy and a Revolutionary War hero.
+He served as Secretary of the Revolutionary War Board in Philadelphia from 1779 to 1781 and subsequently returned to Maryland, where he married Rebecca Lowndes, daughter of a founder of Bladensburg and niece of Thomas Bladen, Governor of Maryland.
+In 1783 Stoddert became a partner in the prosperous Georgetown shipping firm of Forrest, Stoddert and Murdock.
 He acted as President Washington's confidential agent during the early negotiations for the establishment of the District of Columbia, and his home was the scene of frequent informal conferences important to the shaping of national as well as local history.

-Halcyon House's interior was greatly altered in the 20th century, particularly in the period 1900-1938, but the original freestanding brick Georgian mansion remained reasonably intact within the shell of the new house.
+Halcyon House's interior was greatly altered in the 20th century, particularly in the period from 1900 to 1938, but the original freestanding brick Georgian mansion remained reasonably intact within the shell of the new house.
 For some 20 years through the late 1990s, the house was restored to its original appearance.